Skip to Main Content

 • Develop a product that can be shared in the practice setting and other professional venues.

 In Week 2 of the practicum course, students begin to formulate project ideas.
-They work closely with preceptors and practicum course Faculty Members or SMEs to identify a topic that meets a need within the organization where they are doing their practicum.
+They work closely with preceptors and practicum course Faculty Members to identify a topic that meets a need within the organization where they are doing their practicum.
 Students develop three or more project objectives.
 (Note: Project Objectives are separate from Learning Objectives.)
-Final approval for the project must come from practicum course Faculty Members or SMEs.
+Final approval for the project must come from practicum course Faculty Members.
 Practicum projects may not begin until students receive approval.

 The practicum project is calculated as part of the practicum hours but cannot constitute more than one third of the practicum hours for Nursing Education (NURS 6351) and no more than one half for Nurse Executive (NURS 6600), Nursing Informatics (NURS 6461) and Public Health Nursing (NURS 6720 and 6730).
 Project hours must be completed on-site.